 - Gradually expand to more products and competitors

-Start focused and expand based on what intelligence proves most valuable.
-Most sellers find that monitoring 20-30 competitor product pages covers the insights they need, rather than trying to monitor hundreds of pages from day one.
+Start focused: most sellers find 20-30 competitor product pages cover the insights they need, rather than hundreds of pages from day one.

 PageCrawl vs the Alternatives